Interview with Steve Kistler of Kistler & Occidental Wines

 I never really had a mentor.
-But early in my career I was influenced by a small handful of producers in Burgundy who were making white burgundies which had their own special set of aromatics which stood out from the rest.
+But early in my career, a small handful of producers in Burgundy who were making white burgundies that had their own special set of aromatics stood out from the rest.
 These white burgundies often had faint sulfides and a mineral, soil-driven character that I found compelling.

 What would you like to share about West Sonoma Coast Pinot Noir wines?

-I am most familiar with the PNs from the Freestone-Occidental area which represents the western edge of where PN can be grown in California.
+I am most familiar with the PNs from the Freestone-Occidental area which represents the western edge of where people can grow PN in California.
 These vineyards are among the coldest and latest ripening in all of the Sonoma Coast.

-PNs from Freestone-Occidental are typically more red than black in character, and have low pHs and bright natural acidities.
-These vineyards will reach peak flavor at lower sugar levels than warmer areas, and therefore, can be picked on the earlier side with moderate alcohols (13-13.5%) making them especially enjoyable with a wide range of cuisine.
+PNs from Freestone-Occidental are typically redder than black in character and have low pHs and bright natural acidities.
+These vineyards will reach peak flavor at lower sugar levels than warmer areas.
+Therefore, they can be picked on the earlier side with moderate alcohols (13-13.5%).
+This makes them especially enjoyable with a wide range of cuisine.

 What are some of the characteristics of the Occidental PNs?

-When we pick our two ridge top vineyards, Bodega Headlands and Bodega Ridge, at the early edge of ripeness, we produce precise, site-specific PNs which speak with such a distinct voice it is hard to imagine how they could have come from anywhere else.
+When we pick our two ridge-top vineyards, Bodega Headlands and Bodega Ridge, at the early edge of ripeness, we produce precise, site-specific PNs that speak with such a distinct voice it is hard to imagine how they could have come from anywhere else.

-The occidental PNs are crystalline, mineral-laced wines.
-They feature an impressive array of chiseled red fruits combined with a delicate saline quality – a signature of our ridge top vineyards that makes them so compelling.
+The occidental PNs are crystalline and have lots of minerals.
+They feature an impressive array of chiseled red fruits combined with a delicate saline quality.
+This is a signature of our ridgetop vineyards that makes them so compelling.
 This elusive character is seldom found in PN grown on warmer sites farther inland.

 What is your favorite drink after work?